• Free shipping on all orders

 Conclusion

 Many different things can cause crusty scabs to develop on your dog’s back, but luckily, they are all treatable in one way or another.
 Most of the time, conditions can be treated once diagnosed.
-Sometimes a diet change is needed, other times a medical treatment.
+Sometimes a diet change is needed, and other times a medical treatment.
 Hopefully, we have helped you make some sense of your dog’s scabbing problems and you’ll be able to correct the problem in no time.

 Featured Image Credit: February_Love, Shutterstock